Sergei Diaghilev: Death and legacy

-Throughout his life, Diaghilev was severely afraid of dying in water, and avoided traveling by boat.
-He died of diabetes in Venice on 19 August 1929, and his tomb is on the nearby island of San Michele, near to the grave of Stravinsky, in the Orthodox section.
+Diaghilev died of diabetes in Venice on 19 August 1929, aged 57.
+His tomb is on the nearby island of San Michele, near to the grave of Stravinsky, in the Orthodox section.

 The Ekstrom Collection of the Diaghilev and Stravinsky Foundation is held by the Department of Theatre and Performance of the Victoria and Albert Museum.

 Diaghilev was played by Alan Bates in the 1980 movie Nijinsky, and the Contemporary Art Museum in Saint Petersburg State University is named after him.